 Cross pollination from two genetically distinct plants necessary for fruit to set.
 Trees should be planted no more than 20' apart to ensure good pollination.

 Site requirements: Full sun location with evenly moist soil.
 Pawpaws will grow in the shade but fruit set will be poor.
 Size at maturity: Trees can be maintained at about 15' tall.
 Pawpaws sucker readily.
 Pests and diseases: None.
 Hardiness: Native from New York west to southeastern Nebraska, and south to northern Florida and eastern Texas.
 Will grow in USDA zones 5-9.
 Plant size: Grafted tree, about 2' tall with a well developed root system.
 Will likely produce fruit in 4-5 years if given good care.
-When we ship: Available for SUMMER AND FALL 2018 shipping.
+When we ship: Available for SPRING 2019 shipping.
 Potted plants also available at the nursery this spring.

 Shipping restrictions: None.